jrbalsano/lab8-node/README.md

 ```

 Once that's finished, move into the node directory.
 Generally, building code
-from source is done in three steps.
-The first step is to configure the process
+from source is done in three steps:
-for the current system, ensuring the necessary dependencies exist, and generating a
+1) configure the process for the current system, ensuring the necessary
+dependencies exist, and generating a Makefile.
-Makefile.
-Next, `make` is run, and does just what you'd expect - it compiles all
+2) run `make`.
+This does just what you'd expect - it compiles all
 the files in the proper order.
-Lastly, `make install` will copy the necessary
+3) running `make install` will copy the necessary files into a location where
-files into a location where you expect to find them, or where you told the
+you expect to find them, or where you told the configuration step you wanted them.
-configuration step you wanted them.
-Since the configuration step generates the
+Since the configuration step generates the Makefile, it can decide where these
-Makefile, it can decide where these files get copied to.
+files get copied to.

 We're going to pass one parameter to the configure step, and that's a prefix.
 This is the location we want all our executable files copied to when we install.